aws-amplify/aws-sdk-android/README.md

     mvn package

-from the project directory and you will get the resulting jar in the target folder.
+from the project directory and you will get the resulting JAR in the target folder.

 #### Issues with JAVA_HOME on Mac

-If you are using a Mac you may run into issues when trying to compile because certain Java installations do not set your JAVA_HOME environment variable, which is referenced in pom.xml.
+If you are using a Mac, you may run into issues when trying to compile because certain Java installations do not set your JAVA_HOME environment variable, which is referenced in pom.xml.
 To fix this, you can run the command,

     export JAVA_HOME=`/usr/libexec/java_home -v 1.7`